 The solar nebula was probably about 200 AU in diameter and perhaps 10 AU thick.
 Its inner parts were hot, heated by the young Sun and the impact of gas falling on the disk during its collapse, but the outer parts were cold, far below the freezing point of water.
 We are fairly certain of these dimensions and temperatures because we can observe disks around other stars and, in a few cases, can even detect other planets.
 For example, figure 8.12A shows a picture made with the Hubble Space Telescope of gas and dust disks near the Orion Nebula.
 The stars at the centers of these disks have not yet become hot enough to emit much visible light.
-Figure 8.12B, on the other hand, shows a disk (seen nearly edge-on) in which the star has reached full brilliance.
-Although the picture is grainy and in false color in order to emphasize the limited detail, you can see the disk edge-on.
+Figure 8.12B, on the other hand, shows a ring of material orbiting a star that is estimated to be about 200 million years old.
+A ring of material, perhaps similar to the Kuiper belt, orbits about 150 AU from the star.
+A planet may help to shape the ring, much as it is thought Neptune interacts with the Kuiper belt, but sightings of a possible planet have not been confirmed.

 (A) The small blobs in this picture are stars in the process of formation (protostars) and their surrounding disk of dust and gas.
-These are in the Orion Nebula, a huge gas cloud about 1500 light years from Earth.
-(B) Picture in false color of a disk of dust around the young star $\beta$ Pictoris made with the Hubble Space Telescope.
+These are in the Orion Nebula, a huge gas cloud about 1500 light-years from Earth.
+(B) Image of a dust ring that surrounds the star Fomalhaut.
 A small mask in the telescope blots out the star's direct light, which would otherwise overexpose the image.
-Note the second faint dust disk, which is probably produced by a planet orbiting at a small angle relative to the primary disk.
+This ring of material may be similar to the Kuiper belt, and its sharp inner edge is probably the result of a planet orbiting inside the ring.